Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 > **David Fried:**
 >Hmm...
 >
 >Fatty I guess.
 Because I wrote his dialogue as well.
->
->His big bazooka flying attack...
-He yells out VERTICAL SLorne LanningIIIIIICE!!!
->
->Because at the time EA was demanding one.
+His big bazooka flying attack...
+He yells out ***VERTICAL SLLIIIIIICE!!!*** Because at the time EA was demanding one.

 **Nemin:**
-Haha, they do deserve a bit of trolling
+Haha, they do deserve a bit of trolling.

 > **David Fried:**
 >A lot...